julienp17/CPool_rush2/README.md

 ## Rush 2
 > C Pool
 >
-> Automatically guesses the language in which a text is written (only English, French, German, and Spanish are considered)
+> Automatically guesses the language in which a text is written (only English, French, German, and Spanish are considered), and print the occurence of the given chars in the string
 >
 > 1 day, 2 students, made with [Stanislas Singamy](stanislas.singamy@epitech.eu)

-This was my favorite project to do, even though I got zero :(

 The longer the string, the better the results